vamseeachanta/teamresumes/cv/va_resume.md

 ### VP of Engineering, FDAS

 Jun 2016 to Date, Houston, TX and Remote

+- WoodFibre LNG Facility Design
+  - Marine Engineering analysis team lead for the WoodFibre LNG facility in British Columbia, Canada
+  - FST detailed Engineering analysis with in-place and without LNG carriers
+  - FST global performance analysis
+  - Mooring and Fender design

+- Yellowtail Dynamic and Static umbilical installation analysis
+  - Yellowtail field in water depth of 6000 ft offshore Guyana
+  - 3 dynamic umbilicals going from host vessel (1st end) to subsea manifold
+  - 3 static umbilicals going from subsea manifold to subsea trees
+  - Static installation tables and dynamic analysis with wave and current limits
+  - Installation per specification and procedures
+  - Interface with client and contractor to ensure installation analysis is in line with project requirements

+- Talos Static umbilical installation analysis
+  - Static umbilicals for the Venice limerock field in 1050 m water depth
+  - 2 static umbilcals going from subsea manifold to subsea tree
+  - Static installation tables and dynamic analysis with wave and current limits

+- Chevron Ballymore structural installation analysis
+  - Install rigid jumpers and manifolds for the Ballymore field
+  - Dynamic and resonance analysis of the structures

 - Economic Analysis of GoM Offshore Fields
   - Obtain data from government body (BSEE data center) website to obtain field level economics for GoM fields